The Collective Knowledge of The Global Medical Community

 - obtain or attempt to access or otherwise obtain any materials or information through any means not intentionally made available or provided for through the Service; or

-- solicit pricing information on any medical product.
+- discuss or solicit pricing information on any medical product.

 Special Notice for International Use; Export Controls: Software (defined below) available in connection with the Service and the transmission of applicable data, if any, is subject to United States export controls.
 No Software may be downloaded from the Service or otherwise exported or re-exported in violation of U.S. export laws.
 Downloading or using the Software is at your sole risk.
 Recognizing the global nature of the Internet, you agree to comply with all local rules and laws regarding your use of the Service, including as it concerns online conduct and acceptable content.